torchbox/torchbox.com/docs/listing.md

 ## Front-end behaviour

 - **Dropdowns:** click toggle to open; click outside or press Escape to close; only one open at a time.
 Panels are hidden with CSS when closed (not the `hidden` attribute), so closed checkboxes are still submitted correctly.
-- **Visibility:** a dropdown is shown only when it has at least one option **or** at least one active selection in that dimension.
-Empty dropdowns are not revealed when other filters are applied.
+- **Visibility:** controlled by `listing_filter_visibility` / `show_dropdown` at page render.
+A dropdown is shown when the unfiltered listing has at least one option in that dimension, or when there is an active selection.
+Visibility does not change after filtering or htmx swaps.
 - **Counts:** badge on the chevron shows selected count per dropdown (from URL); hidden when zero.
 Service and Culture badges split counts by `CULTURE_SERVICE_SLUGS` (exposed on the form as `data-listing-culture-service-slugs`).
 - **Active filters:** label, pills, and “Clear all filters” below the dropdown row; pills wrap on narrow viewports.
 - **Spacing:** mobile uses tighter gaps between stacked dropdowns and between the filter block and results (`_listing-filters.scss`).